What is a Dietitian?

 Students completing KU's dietetic internship graduate certificate program are eligible to complete the national examination.
 KU dietetic interns have an excellent first-time pass rate and outstanding job placement upon receiving their graduate certificate.

-- Once the RD is obtained, the registered dietitian must complete continuing educational requirements to maintain registration.
+- Once the RD is obtained, the registered dietitian must complete continuing education requirements to maintain registration.

 A Career in Demand